Azure/WALinuxAgent/README.md

 `-start`: Run waagent as a background process

-`-collect-logs [-full]`: Runs the log collector utility that collects relevant agent logs for debugging and stores them in the agent folder on disk.
+`-collect-logs [-full] [-uncapped]`: Runs the log collector utility that collects relevant agent logs for debugging and stores them in the agent folder on disk.
 Exact location will be shown when run.
 Use flag `-full` for more exhaustive log collection.
+Use flag `-uncapped` to allow the log collector utility to run without CPU/Memory constraints.

 ## Configuration